 Most patients with cancer who need a colostomy only need it temporarily—usually for several months—to help the colon or the rectum heal after a portion has been removed.
-However, in some cases, a permanent colostomy may be needed.
+However, in some situations, a permanent colostomy may be needed.

 Types of colostomy

 Transverse colostomy.
 A transverse colostomy is located in the transverse colon, which crosses the top of the abdomen.
 Transverse stool is usually soft or loose because only a small portion of the colon has absorbed water from the indigestible material.
 This is a common type of colostomy, and there are three versions of it.
 For patients with a loop colostomy, the colostomy stoma has one opening, and stool can exit through that opening.
-In this case, the colon is not disconnected, and patients will sometimes pass stool or gas through the rectum.
+In this type, the colon is not disconnected, and patients will sometimes pass stool or gas through the rectum.
 For patients with a single-barrel colostomy, the colon—including the rectum and anal opening—is removed below the colostomy.
 This type of colostomy is permanent.
 For patients with a double-barrel colostomy, the colon is divided, and the two ends form two separate stomas.
 Stool exits from one of the stomas, while mucus made by the colon exits from the other.
-This type of colostomy is not performed as often as the other two types.
+This type of colostomy is not as common as the other two types.

 Descending colostomy.
 A descending colostomy is located in the descending colon, which takes waste down the left side of the abdomen.
 The stool there is usually firm because it has moved across functioning portions of the colon.